AnaLazarevska/climatewins_ml_real_world_applications/README.md

 Citation: “I acknowledge the data providers in the ECA&D project.
 Klein Tank, A.M.G. and Coauthors, 2002.
 Daily dataset of 20th-century surface air temperature and precipitation series for the European Climate Assessment.
 Int.
 J. of Climatol., 22, 1441-1453.
 Data and metadata available at https://www.ecad.eu”, Accessed via CareerFoundy on <15/10/2024>.

+Aditionally, [Multi-class Weather Dataset](https://www.kaggle.com/datasets/pratik2901/multiclass-weather-dataset) was used for training the model.

-Note: Due to data limitation, the prepared datasets could not be uploaded to this repository.
+Note: Due to data limitation, the original and prepared datasets, as well as the some visualisations could not be uploaded to this repository.

 ## Tools and Technologies